nohm/fix/README.md

 ```
 mina deploy
 ```
-* If you use *Passenger Phusion* the server will be running now
+* If you use *Passenger Phusion* the application will be running now
-* If you don't you'll have to edit *config/deploy.rb* to start the server
+* If you don't you'll have to edit *config/deploy.rb* to start the server, or use your own solution

 Contributing
 ------------